oilboi/Crafter-Minetest/README.md

 - Add in better particles for eating and treecapitator
 - Make player model's head pitch follow the player's look pitch
 - Make music play during certain parts of the day/night
+- Tweaked collision detection for mobs and make slime collision radius fit their size
 ---